ayebear/undead-mmo/doc/readme.txt

     The code for the actual game that people can play. data
-    Resources that the client loads, such as textures and audio. doc
+    Resources that the client loads, such as textures and audio. serverdata
+    Resources that the server loads, such as map files. doc
     Documentation on everything.
 lib